-Scotland’s rich and diverse forests and woodlands are important natural assets, and homes to a host of wildlife.
+Scotland’s rich and diverse forests and woodlands are important natural assets, they absorb substantial amounts of carbon, helping to mitigate climate change and provide homes to a host of wildlife.
 Their continuing health and improvement is vital to the country’s future, not least because of their role in protecting and enhancing natural capital.

 Communities across Scotland benefit from the goods and services that flow from natural capital, including: